I was sitting across from my coach (virtually) and we were talking about how I often have the thought that I have “too much to do”.

-The reason for the ‘reframe’ is that we might have a thought that is technically right, but non-productive, such as: “I should exercise more”.
+The reason for the ‘reframe’ is that we might have a thought that is technically right, but not productive, such as: “I should exercise more”.
 Technically might be right, but more likely to create shame than to create productive action.

 The idea that we produce action from our thoughts is very exciting because it means that we have complete control over our productivity simply through the thoughts that we choose to believe.